sipgate-io/sipgateio-node/README.md

 mpg123 --rate 8000 --mono -w output.wav input.mp3
 ```

+**Note:** If you want to hang up your call immediately after playing the audio file, you have to use the `gatherDTMF` function with `timeout:0`.

 ##### Gather DTMF tones

 The `gatherDTMF` method accepts an options object of type `GatherOptions` with the following fields: